cobleg/EnergyFinancialMarkets/game-theory.md

 # Overview
 Game theory provides a framework in which to analyse, understand and predict the outcomes of agents interacting with each other.
-For example, economics includes many examples of applied game theory to analyse situations such as [[coordination failure]].
+For example, economics includes many examples of applied game theory to analyse situations such as [[coordination-failure]].

 A [[game]] is a framework for analysing the strategic interactions between agents (AKA players).
 A game consists of:
 - `Players`: a collection of decision-makers otherwise known as agents